Thursday, Nov. 15, 2018 (new date)

-Recently, polyfluoroalkyl substances (PFAS), were found in the soil, groundwater, or surface water of more than 30 sites in 15 communities across the State of Michigan.
-Additional emerging environmental contaminants, including pharmaceuticals, personal care products and endocrine disrupting compounds have also found their way into the environment.
+Recently, polyfluoroalkyl substances (PFAS) were found in the soil, groundwater, or surface water of more than 30 sites in 15 communities across the State of Michigan.
+Additional emerging environmental contaminants, such as pharmaceuticals, personal care products, and endocrine disrupting compounds have also found their way into the environment in Michigan and beyond.
 Such contaminants continue to pose serious risks to human health and the environment.
 Thus, there is an urgent need to understand their impact.

-This innovation networking session on PFAS and emerging contaminants, aims to bring together WMU researchers who are interested in learning about ongoing research work in this field, forging collaborations, and identifying funding opportunities.
+This innovation networking session on PFAS and emerging contaminants, aims to bring together WMU researchers who are interested in learning about ongoing research work in this field, forging collaborations across disciplines, and identifying funding opportunities.

 All WMU researchers who are interested in learning about funding opportunities and meeting potential collaborators are invited to attend.